eldimious/js-notes/async-functions/chapter1.md

 ## How it works

- - There are Async Functions.
+ - There are `Async Functions`.
 These are declared by prepending the word async in their declaration: `async function asyncFunc() {....}`

- - An Async function always returns Promises.
+ - An Async function **always returns Promises**.

- - Your code can be "paused" waiting for an Async Function with await
+ - Your code can be "paused" waiting for an Async Function with `await`.

- - await returns whatever the async function returns when it is done.
+ - `await` returns whatever the async function returns when it is done.
 It will return result if Promise is fulfilled or will throw an error if Promise is rejected.

- - await can only be used *inside* an async function.
+ - `await` can only be used *inside* an async function.
 If you try to use await operator outside of an async function you will get Error.

  - If an Async Function throws an exception, the exception will bubble up to the parent functions just like in normal Javascript, and can be caught with try/catch or we can add .catch() method directly in `await asyncFunc.catch(error => { })` just like in Promises.

 ## Conclusions:

-- **An Async function always returns Promises**, whether you use await or not.
+- **An Async function always returns Promises**, whether you **use await or not** (if no await is present the execution is not paused and your code will then be executed synchronously, the promise starts its execution when we invoke it).
 They are simply syntactic sugar for creating functions that return and wait for Promises.
 The async keyword just declares that the asyncFunc() function returns value which is guaranteed **to be a promise**, so that callers can call asyncFunc().then(...) or await asyncFunc() safely.
 So when we use `async` keyword we create an **asynchronous functions that always return a Promise**.

 - We can handle an Async function when we call it, exactly like Promise.